snap-research/non-contrastive-link-prediction/README.md

 If you do not have a GPU on your machine, you may run it without the `--gpus` flag and the code will use your CPU instead.

 If you prefer not to use Docker, the packages required for running the code are enumerated in the `requirements.txt` file.
 You can try to install them with `pip install -r requirements.txt`, but you may run into issue installing `torch_geometric` and its associated packages.
-We suggest installed those packages in the order shown in [`setup.sh`](docker/setup.sh), which is used by our Dockerfile.
+We suggest installing those packages in the order shown in [`setup.sh`](docker/setup.sh), which is used by our Dockerfile.

 ## Hardware Requirements